Table Of Contents

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Similac Lawsuits.
-We are handling individual litigation nationwide and currently accepting new necrotizing enterocolitis cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Similac Recall Lawsuits.
+We are handling individual litigation nationwide and currently handling Similac Recall Lawsuits in all 50 states.

-If your baby or other loved one received Similac in a hospital / NICU, or if your premature baby was diagnosed with NEC after receiving Similac, you should contact our attorneys immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+If your baby or other loved one received Similac in a hospital / NICU, or if your premature baby was diagnosed with NEC after he or she was fed Similac, you should contact our Similac Recall Attorneys immediately.
+You may be entitled to a settlement by filing a Similac Recall Lawsuit and we can help.